Venus

 - How long is a year on Venus?

-- Venus takes 225 Earth days to complete one orbit of the Sun, which is one Venus year.
+- Venus takes 225 Earth days to complete one orbit of the Sun.
 By Kepler's third law, bodies farther from the Sun take longer to go around.

 - How many moons does Venus have?